Top Online Communications Degree Programs

 |Pennsylvania State University Main Campus||996||$34,858|

 Choosing an Accredited Communications Degree Program

-In short, choosing an accredited program can help you be confident in the quality of your education.
-But, it’s optional and may not be required for career paths in communications.
+In short, if you choose an accredited program, it can help you be confident.
+This is because you have more assurance in the quality of your education.
+But, it’s optional for you.
+You will find it may not be required for all career paths in communications.

 What Can You Do with a Communications degree?

-According to the most current census data, there are over 2 million communications graduates in the workforce.
-(The number of graduates is growing at an annual rate of 3.39%!)
+According to the most current census data, you will find there are over 2 million communications graduates in the workforce.
+The number of graduates, you will be happy to know, is growing at an annual rate of 3.39%!

-Wondering if you fit in?
-The average degree-holder in the workforce is 40 years old.
-Females are slightly more likely to study communications, representing 64.6% of degree-holders.
+Are you wondering if you fit in?
+Well, you will find the average degree holder in the workforce is 40 years old.
+Also, you will see that females are slightly more likely to study communications.
+As such, you will find they represent 64.6% of degree holders.

 Top Salaries by State for Reporters